 Schager knives

-Knives have been made in Schagen since the 15th and 16th centuries.
-The Schager knife was seen as high quality and used in everyday life.
+Knives were made in Schagen as early as the 15th and 16th centuries.
+The Schagen knife was considered high-quality and was used in everyday life.

-In those centuries everyone took their own knife.
+In those centuries, everyone brought their own knife.
 Knives were a personal and valuable possession.
 Everyone had their own knife back then.
-Forks were not yet generally accepted and food was eaten with a knife and hand.
-Cutting and piercing was done only with the knife.
-A knife in a special version (for example with a silver handle) was often given as a wedding gift or as a prize during sports competitions or exhibitions.
+Forks weren't yet common, and eating was done with both a knife and a hand.
+Cutting and piercing was done exclusively with a knife.
+A knife in a special design (for example, with a silver handle) was often given as a wedding gift or as a prize at sporting events or exhibitions.

-Many knives have been lost over time due to extensive use.
-However, enough of the knives that were made for 'ornamental' use, with beautiful silver knife handles and often in a leather sheath, have been preserved to give a good impression of the craftsmanship at the time.
+Many knives have been lost over time due to heavy use.
+However, enough of the knives made for decorative purposes, with beautiful silver handles and often encased in a leather sheath, have survived to provide a good impression of the craftsmanship of the time.

-During the 17th and 18th centuries, the cities around Schagen grew.
-Prosperity increased, partly due to the flourishing of overseas trade, from which the port cities of Amsterdam, Enkhuizen and Hoorn fully benefited.
+During the 17th and 18th centuries, the towns around Schagen grew.
+Prosperity increased, partly due to the flourishing of overseas trade, from which the port cities of Amsterdam, Enkhuizen, and Hoorn profited greatly.

-The professionals in Schagen were considered among the best knifesmiths of that time.
-They were widely used and requested.
-In Schagen there was one street where most cutlery makers concentrated, namely the Molenstraat.
-The street got its name because of all the grinding mills that were there (to sharpen the knives).
-In total, there were dozens of blacksmiths who made knives that were sold throughout Europe.
+The craftsmen in Schagen were considered among the best knife smiths of the time.
+They were in high demand and in high demand.
+In Schagen, there was one street where most knife makers were concentrated: Molenstraat (Molen Street).
+The street got its name because of all the grinding mills there (to sharpen the knives).
+In total, dozens of blacksmiths made knives that were sold throughout Europe.

-The feature that was hammered into the blade was a standing stick with a half moon, also known as a boat hook.
-From around 1640 this mark was used to guarantee the authenticity of the knife.
+The mark stamped into the blade was a standing stick with a crescent, also known as a boat hook.
+From around 1640, this mark was used to guarantee the knife's authenticity.

-A Schager knife was also very popular in the pub or on the street.
-People with evil intentions liked to carry it with them.
-"Don't make that cymbal grinder angry," was the warning, "otherwise he'll show up with all his teeth."
+A Schagen knife was also highly sought after in the pub or on the street.
+People with malicious intent often carried one.
+"Don't anger that pelvis cutter," was the warning, "or he'll come out with his Schagen."

-In the Zilverwebsite.nl collection you will find various Schager knives in different price ranges.
+In the collection of zilverwebsite.nl you will find various Schager knives in different price ranges.

 Back to blog